LambdaHack/LambdaHack/PLAYING.markdown

 Pressing a capital letter corresponding to a direction key will have the hero run in that direction until something interesting occurs.

-It's also possible to move using the numerical keypad, with Shift for running and the middle '5' key for resting.
+It is also possible to move using the numerical keypad, with Shift for running and the middle '5' key for waiting.
 (If you are using the curses frontend, numerical keypad may not work correctly for terminals with broken terminfo, e.g., gnome terminal tends to have problems, while xterm works fine.)

+To make a distance attack, you need to set your target first.
+The targeting commands are listed below, together with all the other less common player commands.

+               key    command
+               ESC    cancel action
+               RET    accept choice
+               TAB    cycle among heroes on level
+               0--9   select a hero anywhere in the dungeon
+               *      target monster
+               /      target location
+               D      dump current configuration
+               M      display previous messages
+               V      display game version
+               a      aim a wand
+               t      throw a weapon

 There are also some debug and cheat keys.
 Use at your peril!

                key    command
-               v      display the version of the game O      toggle "omniscience"
+               O      toggle "omniscience"
                I      display level meta-data
-               R      toggle smell display
+               R      cycle among display modes
-               T      toggle level generation sequence
+               T      cycle among level generation stages
-               V      toggle field of vision display

 Monsters
 --------

 The hero is not alone in the dungeon.
-Monsters roam the game world, too.
-Monsters inhabit specific locations on the game map, and can be seen if the tile they are on can be seen by the hero.
-Every monster gets a turn per move of the hero.
-Monster moves are restricted in the same way as hero moves, i.e., they cannot move into obstacles like walls or rock.
-Some monsters ignore the hero, others chase him only when they see him and the especially dangerous kind is able to smell the hero.
+Monsters roam the dark caves and crawl from damp holes all the time.
+While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care where the other monsters are going and all move at once, sometimes hitting each other by chance.

-When the hero moves into a monster or a monster bumps into the hero, combat occurs.
-Whenever combat occurs, the attacked actor may lose some health.
-If the hero dies, the game ends.
+When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
+Throwing objects or aiming magical devices may wound the affected targets, too.
+Whenever a monster or a hero hit points reach zero, the combatant dies.
+When the last hero dies, the game ends.

 On Winning and Dying
 --------------------

+You win the game if you escape the dungeon alive.
+Your score is the sum of all gold you've plundered plus 100gp for each gem.
+Only the loot in possession of the party members on level 1 counts (the rest is considered MIA).

-If you happen to die, you are free to start again from the first level of the dungeon, but all your treasure is gone and the dungeon will look different this time.
+If all heroes die, your score is halved and only the treasure carried by the last standing hero counts.
+You are free to start again from the first level of the dungeon, but all your treasure and items are gone and the dungeon and it's items look differently.

-You win the game if you escape the dungeon alive with treasure and valuable items --- the more the better!